On the Trail of the Golden Owl: Additional clues

 In 1995, Valentin said that the book's readers have collectively got 95% of the solution, but as they are not sharing and communicating their solutions, they can't get the last 5%.
 He also said that when he was checking on the cache of the owl in August 1995, he found some earth overturned about 400 ft from it, but that he was unable to tell if it was done by an animal, or by a treasure-seeker.

 In 1996, Valentin said that the "remainders" are the key to the owl, and that they can be found in the decryption of some of the ten riddles that have wavelengths.

-Theories

 Lawsuits

 Hauser ("Max Valentin") died in 2009, leaving the secret to the puzzle inside a sealed envelope.
-The solutions are now held by his lawyer.
+The solutions were held by his lawyer until 2021, when Michel Becker gained hold of them.

 In 2004, the original publisher of the book went bankrupt, and The Golden Owl statuette was seized as part of its liquidation.
 The creators recovered it in 2008.

-In 2011, Michel Becker, the co-creator of the hunt, claimed sole ownership of the Golden Owl statuette, and intended to sell it.
+In 2014, Michel Becker, the co-creator of the hunt, claimed sole ownership of the Golden Owl statuette, and intended to sell it.
 Two judicial decisions stopped this from taking place.
 The treasure-hunter association A2CO played an important role in the preservation of the prize, and the whole community raised petitions to support A2CO's lawyers.